tzebrowski/ObdMetrics/README.md

 #### Priority commands

 It's possible to set priority for some of the PID's so they are pulled from the Adapter more frequently than others.
+Intention of this feature is to get more accurate result for `dynamic` PID's.
-A good example is an `RPM` or `Boost pressure` that should be queried more often because of its characteristics over time than `Engine Coolant Temperature`.
+A good example here, is a `RPM` or `Boost pressure` PID's that should be queried more often because of their characteristics over the time than `Engine Coolant Temperature` has (less frequent changes).

 #### Support for 22 mode